Unboxed-Software/solana-course/content/program-testing.md

 ### Error codes

 When writing programs in general, it is inevitable that you will spend a good portion of your time debugging.
 There are program errors that you may come across from time to time and they can be a little confusing.
-Some program errors have a hexadecimal code associated with them that looks something along the lines of `Program [program_id] failed: custom program error: 0x01` which might not seem to make any sense.
-This error code is actually a hexadecimal representation of this error’s decimal index inside the error enum of the program that returned it.
+Some program errors have a hexadecimal code associated with them which might not seem to make any sense at first.
+They look something along the lines of `Program [program_id] failed: custom program error: 0x01`.
+This error code is actually a hexadecimal representation of the error’s decimal index inside the error enum of the program that returned it.
 So, if an error is returned in your program with a hexadecimal code and no message, try converting that hexadecimal number *x* to decimal *y* and looking up the corresponding error at *y* index of the program’s error enum.

 For example, if you were to receive an error sending a transaction to the SPL Token Program with the error code `0x01`, the decimal equivalent of this is 1.
 [Looking at the source code of the Token Program](https://github.com/solana-labs/solana-program-library/blob/master/token/program/src/error.rs), we can see that the error located at this index in the program's error enum is `InsufficientFunds`.
 You'll need to have access to the source code of any program that returns a custom program error code to translate it.

 ### Program logs

 Another helpful tool when debugging is logging.
 Solana makes it very easy to create new custom logs with the `msg!()` macro and, as you’ve seen in this course, you can even log data from accounts inside the program.
-This is probably one of the most helpful tools when it comes to debugging because you can see exactly how your program is interacting with the accounts involved and if it’s doing what is expected by logging data throughout the program.
+This is probably one of the most helpful tools when it comes to debugging because you can see exactly how your program is interacting with the accounts involved.
+You can see if it’s doing what is expected by logging data throughout the program.

-When writing unit tests in Rust, you cannot use the `msg!()` macro to log information within the test itself, instead you'll have to use the Rust native `println!()` macro. `msg!()` statements inside the program code will still work, you just can't log within the test with it.
+When writing unit tests in Rust, you cannot use the `msg!()` macro to log information within the test itself.
+Instead you'll have to use the Rust native `println!()` macro. `msg!()` statements inside the program code will still work, you just can't log within the test with it.

 ### Compute budget

 Developing on a blockchain comes with some unique constraints, one of those on Solana is the compute budget.
-All Solana transactions are restricted to a per instruction compute budget (with plans of moving this to a per transaction basis), the compute budget is meant to prevent a program from abusing resources.
+Although there are plans to move to a per transaction basis, all Solana transactions are restricted to a per instruction compute budget.
+The compute budget is meant to prevent a program from abusing resources.
 Every instruction has a budget of 200,000 compute units and different actions consume different amounts of compute units.

 As an instruction executes and the program performs various actions, it consumes this compute budget by using up computation units.
 When the program consumes its entire budget or exceeds a bound, the runtime halts the program and returns an error.
 The function `sol_log_compute_units()` is available to use to print exactly how many compute units are remaining for the program to consume within the current instruction.